Amazon inks exclusive TV deal with ‘Stranger Things’ writer

 Doble’s CV isn’t limited to just his work on the Emmy-winning Stranger Things, which has been a huge surprise hit for Netflix, with a second season set to release this coming October.
 He also has writing credits on Fringe, and on The Path and Into the Badlands.

 This is the latest in a series of creator exclusive deal tie-ups that both Amazon and Netflix have been announcing lately.
-Some of the more high-profile recent deals have included Amazon’s Shonda Rhimes contract, as well as Amazon’s first look deal with Robert Kirkman, the creator of The Walking Dead.
+Some of the more high-profile recent deals have included Amazon’s Shonda Rhimes’ contract, as well as Amazon’s first look deal with Robert Kirkman, the creator of The Walking Dead.

 This announcement doesn’t include any specific projects yet, but Amazon’s Head of Event Series Sharon Tal Yguado says that the company is “excited to collaborate with [Doble] as we build a slate of high-profile shows.”